SkrFractals/Comparser/README.md

 <expression> >= <expression>
 1 if more or equal, 0 if not
 Logic is done numerically.
 Any number with a norm < 1 is false.
 Use true(<expression>) to convert the number into its boolean value of 0 or 1 (unary "sqrabs(x) >= 1" operator).
 Use * as AND, + as OR, true(a) != true(b) as XOR
-Works recursively on nested vectors, and if their structures/lengths do not match, the smaller one gets modularly cycled, and the deeper layers will re-access the previous levels of the other operand.
+Operations are recursively broadcast over vectors.
+When vectors have different shapes, the shorter dimension is cyclically reused, and the deeper layers will re-access the previous levels of the other operand.
+Scalar values therefore naturally broadcast into vectors, and vectors may contain vectors of arbitrary depth.
 Example: (1,2,3) + (4,5) = (1+4,2+5,3+4)
 Example: ((1,2),(3,4,5),6,13) + ((7,8,9),10,(11,12)) = ((1+7,2+8,1+9),(3+10,4+10,5+10),(6+11,6+12),(13+7,13+8,13+9))

 Factorial:
 <expresion>!